How to Make Banana Bread Recipe in 12 Easy Steps

 STEP 4: Add melted butter into the bowl.

-STEP 5: Add in baking soda and salt.
+STEP 5: Add baking soda and salt.

-STEP 7: Lastly, add in flour, nuts, and chocolate chips (if you will be using them) and mix them in.
+STEP 7: Lastly, add flour, nuts, and chocolate chips (if you will be using them) and mix them in.

 STEP 8: Get your pan and pour the batter into it.